wildrate/tinybuild/README.md

 docker run --rm -it -p 3022:22 -p 7777:7777 -p 9999:9999 --name tinybuild ghcr.io/wildrate/tinybuild:latest
 ```

-## Example to include use to build a github action
+## Example to include to build a github action
 ```
-# As part of your cmake.yml fil
+# As part of your cmake.yml file

 jobs:
   build:
     runs-on: ubuntu-latest